Judge Doom: Role in film

 Valiant distracts the weasels using hilarious antics to make them laugh themselves to death, then attempts to rescue Roger and Jessica when he is interrupted by Doom.
 The two men then square off, dueling with various Acme props.
-During the fight, Judge Doom is run over by a steamroller but does not die as expected.
-As the steamroller crushes him, Doom's body is flattened into a flimsy paper-thin shape, revealing himself to be a toon wearing an assortment of fake props such as fake eyeballs, false teeth, and a rubber mask in order to disguise his toon body.
-Doom reinflates himself at an oxygen tank revealing his red toon eyes and his high-pitched voice to Eddie who remembered a character of that distinction as the bank robber in Toontown long ago, thus explaining how Doom managed to buy the judicial election and the trolley network, and the one who murdered his brother, Teddy Valiant, by dropping a piano on his head.
+During the fight, Judge Doom is run over by a steamroller but does not die as expected, being flattened into a flimsy paper-thin shape and revealing him to be a toon wearing an assortment of fake props to disguise himself.
+Doom reinflates himself at an oxygen tank revealing his red toon eyes and his high-pitched voice to Eddie, who recognizes Doom as an escaped bank robber from Toontown long ago, thus explaining how Doom managed to buy the judicial election and the trolley network.
+Eddie also recognizes Doom as the toon who murdered his brother, Teddy Valiant, by dropping a piano on his head.

-Doom attempts to use his toon abilities to finish off Eddie but Eddie eventually defeats him by dissolving Doom to death in his own Dip concoction and leaving behind his human disguise.
+Doom attempts to use his toon abilities to finish off Eddie, but the latter manages to defeat him by dissolving him to death in his own Dip concoction.
 A crowd of various toons then surround the remnants of his disguise and wonder what kind of toon he was.
-It is never revealed what type of toon he was, or if he was one specific type of toon at all.
-The toons seem to agree that they do not need to know and decide to live happily ever after when the will of Marvin Acme suddenly appears in Roger's possession, granting full ownership to the citizens of Toontown.
+The toons seem to agree that they do not need to know and decide to live happily ever after when Marvin Acme's will suddenly appears in Roger's possession, granting full ownership to the citizens of Toontown.